 Token’s payment schema was designed to give you the flexibility to offer a range of credit types to your audience.
-Multiple credit types work together seamlessly, so you can gather sophisticated data insights on different segments of your audience.
+Multiple credit types work together seamlessly, and has the added bonus of gathering sophisticated data insights on different segments of your audience.
 Data is presented in accurate live reports, helping you map the flow of credit usage during and after your event.

 You can choose to use a real currency, or opt for non-monetary credits through virtual currencies.
-With multiple credit types operating simultaneously, you can dictate which credit type is dominant to ensure this is spent first.
+In the case of multiple credit types operating simultaneously, you can dictate which credit type is dominant to ensure this is spent first.

 Who Gets What?

-Now, maybe you would prefer to stick to one standard credit for all event attendees, but isn’t it nice to have the option of arranging alternative credits types for different audiences.
+Now, maybe you would prefer to stick to one standard credit for all event attendees, but why not consider the option of alternative credits types for different audiences.
 Here’s a run-down of who might benefit from a separate credit type.

 General Admission Credit

-The majority of event attendees enter via general admissions, and qualify for the standard buy-anything credit using their RFID wristbands.
-They have the option to top up online before the event or on their smartphone, or at one of Token’s on-site top up stations.
+The majority of event attendees enter via general admissions and qualify for the standard ‘buy-anything’ credit using their RFID wristbands.
+They have the option to top up online before the event, on their smartphone, or at one of Token’s on-site top up stations.

-They can use their RFID wristband to purchase food, drinks and merchandise, and then benefit from full refunds on any unused credit once the event is over.
+They can use their RFID wristband to purchase food, drinks and merchandise, and can of course gain full refunds on any unused credit once the event is over.

-With the help of multiple balances, you can place appropriate limitations on staff wristbands, such as no alcohol, or eligibility at certain vendors only.
-You can decide that staff credit is non-refundable too.
+Through the aid of multiple balances, you can place appropriate limitations on staff wristbands, such as no alcohol or eligibility at certain vendors only.
+You can decide whether staff credit is refundable or not too.
 Token gives you the power to choose.

 Sponsorship / Marketing Credit

 At Sydney’s Output Festival in 2018, Heineken staff outside the grounds distributed credits which could only be spent inside the Heineken tent.
-This incentive to visit the tent enforced positive brand association for the duration of the event, and increased sales through word of mouth.
+This incentive to visit the tent enforced positive brand association for the duration of the event and increased sales purely through word of mouth.

 Friends and Family Credit

 As the festival organiser, you may enjoy the benefit of assigning drinks credits to family and friends.
-This gives you the flexibility to show a little generosity to those who mean the most.
+This gives you the power to show a little generosity to those who mean the most.